ltheoret/Arduino-Weather-Station-Lib/README.md

 This is a work in progress.
 Just started my first Library.
 This library includes converstions for a Arduino Weather station that gatheres temperature, humidity and berametric pressure.

+The code is writen and tested on a Genuino Zero.
+With a DHT11 and a BMP280 Barometric pressure and a 20x4 I2C LCD.
+This is for the Library only but did not have time to test it on its own yet.